tee0402/tee0402.github.io/projects/project-1.md

   - Finance
   - Android
   - Java
-summary: An Android app that allows you to trade U.S. stocks with virtual money
+summary: An Android app that allows you to trade U.S. stocks with virtual money.
 ---

 <div class="ui small rounded images">